ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

  - A signal created with [`Signal.pipe`][Signal.pipe] is kept alive until the returned observer is released.

-This ensures that signals associated long-running work do not deallocate prematurely.
+This ensures that signals associated with long-running work do not deallocate prematurely.

 Note that is is possible to release a signal before a terminating [event][Events] has been